Centre of Excellence for Disability Sport, Health and Wellbeing

 - October half-term (Mon 22 – Fri 26 Oct) | YMCA Sports & Community Centre

 YMCA East Surrey has an impressive track record of providing physical activity for those most in need.
 Last year around 750 people with disabilities, including 546 young people, took part in our specialised sport and fitness programmes and we had around 12,500 health rehabilitation visits from over 600 adults with ill health.

 “The YMCA has helped enormously.
 It isn’t only the exercise that has done wonders.
 The exchange of information with other members is priceless.”

 Clifford, Exercise Referral Member

-Holding a fundraising event, dinner party, cake sale, etc.
+Please consider supporting us by making a donation or holding a fundraising event, dinner party, cake sale, etc.

 Find out more

 You can keep up-to-date with the latest developments on the Inclusive Sports Facility build by signing up to our ISF eNewsletter or by checking this webpage or displays in our centre regularly.